Exercise your right to feel good

-“And you don’t have to be alone – strong social support is important for those with depression, joining a group or class, or exercising with a friend or partner, may be beneficial.
+“And you don’t have to be alone – strong social support is important for those with depression, exercising with a friend or partner, may be beneficial.
 You’ll be active and know that others are supporting you.

 “Try to exercise at least 20 to 30 minutes, three times a week.
 Studies indicate that exercising four or five times a week is even better.
 But remember to take it easy if you are just beginning.”

 If you suffer from depression and need to speak to someone call DRCS on 0800 047 6861.